mobilespace/daug-mobile/README.md

 - [x] Setup a **RootNavigator** (using StackNavigator) with the **IntroStack** & **HomeTabs** with `mode: "modal"`
 - [x] Design & build an Edit Profile Screen
 - [x] Setup a **ProfileStack** (using StackNavigator) for the Profile Screen (root), Post Details Screen (push) & Edit Profile Screen (modal) with mode: "modal" and custom RNE header component
-- [x] Design & build an Post Details Screen
+- [x] Design & build a Post Details Screen
-- [x] Design & build an Create Post Screen
+- [x] Design & build a Create Post Screen
 - [x] Setup a **SocialStack** (using StackNavigator) for the Social Feed Screen (root), Post Details Screen (push) & Create Post Screen (modal) with mode: "modal" and custom RNE header component
 - [ ] :star: **Bonus:** Display Posts on ProfileScreen
 - [ ] :star: **Bonus:** Setup a **HomeNavigator**(using DrawerNavigator) with the **HomeTabs** (as root) and update **RootNavigator** to use **HomeNavigator** instead of **HomeTabs**